django-json-api/django-rest-framework-json-api/docs/CONTRIBUTING.md

 # Contributing

-Django REST Framework JSON API (aka DJA)  should be easy to contribute to.
+Django REST Framework JSON:API (aka DJA)  should be easy to contribute to.
 If anything is unclear about how to contribute, please submit an issue on GitHub so that we can fix it!